instnt-inc/instnt-react-js/README.md

 * The SDK by default loads a optimized set of configurations based on the device famility for well known devices.

 * Please note that InstntImageProcessor component is removed in the latest version of the SDK but customers are encouraged to use specific components InstntDocumentProcessor and InstntSelfieProcessor.

-* For more details about Document verification workflow steps please refer to this article https://support.instnt.org/hc/en-us/articles/360045431031

 # OTP (One-Time Passcode)